fudge88/MS2-Movies/README.md

 Mentor Ignatius for pushing me to achieve more, also advised me to incorporate sort
 buttons as well as just showcasing my API search engine and working enquiry form.

-The 'tutor me' staff at code institute who spent a lot of time, trying to guide me without
+The 'tutor me' staff at code institute who spent a lot of time, guiding me without
 giving me the answers!

 SangSoo and Ikram for guidance with the practical use, and functionalities of Movie Muncher.